Can Bartell store closures relieve some of Rite Aid headaches?

 Seattle bid goodbye to a Bartell store on Wednesday, adding another closure for one of Washington’s most storied companies as its owner, Rite Aid, grapples with losses, a falling stock value and a struggling pharmacy industry.

 The shuttered South Lake Union’s Bartell at 1001 Mercer St. brings the total closures to four in less than a year.
-The other three were the flagship store in the Chinatown-International District as well as locations in Ballard and University District.
+The other three were the flagship store in the Chinatown International District as well as locations in Ballard and the University District.

 The decision to close stores is based on factors including “business strategy, lease and rent considerations, local business conditions and viability, and store performance,” Camp Hill, Pa.-based Rite Aid said in a statement when asked about Bartell closures.

-Rite Aid Chief Financial Officer and Executive Vice President Matthew Schroeder said on Thursday during a call with investors the company continually evaluates store performance , especially at locations that have lease agreements expiring soon.
+Rite Aid Chief Financial Officer and Executive Vice President Matthew Schroeder said Thursday during a call with investors that the company continually evaluates store performance, especially at locations that have lease agreements expiring soon.

 The review process, according to Schroeder, considers how to “drive as much profitability as we can while still maintaining a presence in communities and providing access to our customers.”

 The company has a total of 2,214 Rite Aid stores in the U.S., including 62 in King, Snohomish and Pierce counties.
-After the four closures , Washington’s 133-year-old Bartell is left with 63 locations.
+After the four closures, Washington’s 133-year-old Bartell is left with 63 locations.

-Since the beginning of last year, Rite Aid closed nearly 195 stores across 17 states, according to Rite Aid spokesperson Alicja Wojczyk.
+Since the beginning of last year, Rite Aid has closed nearly 195 stores across 17 states, according to Rite Aid spokesperson Alicja Wojczyk.

 Even before the Bartell acquisition in 2020, Rite Aid had reviewed its store portfolio.
 In 2018, it transferred 1,932 stores and three distribution centers to Walgreens for $4.4 billion after a failed merger.